Best flight sim joystick in 2023: X-Plane, DCS World, FS2020

 Great leaps and bounds have been made in recent years to make flight simulators more accessible to everybody.
-Gone are the days you would have to read a 500-page manual before even being able to take off, but one thing hasn’t changed much – they are still a pain to have fun with if you only have a keyboard and mouse at your disposal.
-With Flight Simulator 2020 coming to the Xbox it has meant Microsoft has had to do a lot of serious work on its mega-sim to get it controller-ready.
+Gone are the days when you would have to read a 500-page manual before even being able to take off, but one thing hasn’t changed much – they are still a pain to have fun with if you only have a keyboard and mouse at your disposal.
+With Microsoft Flight Simulator still popular today, it has never been more important to get a trusty joystick controller ready.

-For sure plenty of players will be trying it out with a controller, but it is only once you have experienced playing a flight sim (or even a space sim like Elite Dangerous with a Yoke (and you can find our best ones here) or a HOTAS can you fully appreciate the feeling of soaring through the virtual skies.
+Plenty of players will be trying it out with a controller, but it is only once you have experienced playing a flight sim (or even a space sim like Elite Dangerous with a Yoke or a HOTAS can you fully appreciate the feeling of soaring through the virtual skies.

 Products at a Glance

-With that in mind we have dug deep to find the best five joysticks out there today across a whole spectrum of budgets and features.
-There really is something for everybody in here – well everybody looking to buy a joystick at any rate.
+With that in mind, we have dug deep to find the best five PC joysticks out there today across a whole spectrum of budgets and features.
+There really is something for everybody in here – well everybody looking to buy the best joystick at any rate.
 Let’s crack on.

 - Great starter stick